 This is indeed inspiring.
 Have you been inspired by your teachers?
 Have you ever had a teacher who changed your life?
 Or were you inspired to become a teacher by one of your great teachers?

 In our society, it is an entrenched belief that teachers are the modern heroes for they are life-changing.
 Let me exemplify this concept.
 I believe that as a teacher I serve as a model to my students.
 What I say and do, leaves an impact on their well-being.
 Yes, I am being looked up to, whether inside or outside the classroom.
 Evidently, this is where I begin.

 For now, I am cultivating my garden.
-Certainly, it does make sense to my existence.
+It certainly does make sense to my existence.
 Primarily, I set the tone for my garden for I want each plant to blossom and survive.
-Do you have now a clear view of what teachers do?
+Do you now have a clear view of what teachers do?

 Are you an educator like me, too?
 Then, how do you plan to spend your entire career?
 Is producing good people one of your priorities too?
 I’m excited to hear from you!